zhanqi-syt/Generation-codes-of-2D-polycrystalline-in-python/README.md

 ## Keywords:
 Sintered silver nanoparticle; CPFEM; constitutive model; initial orientation; grain size
 ## Introduction
-It's a python demo to generate an ABAQUS script to create a finite element model of a 2D polycrystalline microstructure. <br>
+It's a python demo to generate an ABAQUS script to create a finite element model of a 2D polycrystalline microstructure.
 The code is now accessible.
-You are welcome to use, revise, and update it.<br>
+You are welcome to use, revise, and update it.
-Hope this helps and many thanks for your continued interest.<br>
+Hope this helps and many thanks for your continued interest.